think-biq/piper-whistle/readme.md

 # piper-whistle

 Tool to manage voices used with the [piper][1] speech synthesizer.
 You may also browse the [docs online][2] at https://think-biq.gitlab.io/piper-whistle/
+There is also [a quick guide](https://hackernoon.com/how-to-set-up-piper-speech-synthesizer-on-a-local-machine) on how to setup and use piper and (piper-)whistle.

 ## usage